BREATHING BIOFEEDBACK. PROPER BREATHING PATTERN

 Diaphragmatic or diaphragmatic-relaxation breathing is breathing by the abdomen (belly), which was originally inherent in man by nature and is one of the oldest types of breathing.
 Diaphragmatic breathing is carried out due to the diaphragm, which provides almost 90% of the gas exchange of the body and its abundant oxygenation.

 A child is born with a diaphragmatic type of breathing, which persists until the second half of the first year of life.
-Then in children comes a mixed type of breathing, that is, thoracic and abdominal breathing.
-By 3-7 years, thoracic breathing begins to prevail, which by the age of 7 becomes predominantly thoracic.
-With the onset of sexual development in boys, the diaphragmatic type of breathing is established mainly, and in girls – thoracic.
+Then, in children, there is a mixed type of breathing: thoracic and abdominal.
+By 3-7 years, thoracic breathing prevails, becoming predominantly thoracic by age 7.
+With the onset of sexual development in boys, the diaphragmatic type of breathing is established mainly in girls – thoracic.

-The technique of a person’s breathing changes with age under the influence of many factors: tight clothing, a sedentary lifestyle, everyday worries, stress, and much more.
-A person begins to breathe exclusively with the chest, which is accompanied by shallow breathing and, consequently, insufficient oxygen saturation of the blood.
-This, in turn, reduces the adaptive functions of the body and further exacerbates a person’s exposure to stress.
+The technique of a person’s breath changes with age under the influence of many factors: tight clothing, a sedentary lifestyle, everyday worries, stress, and much more.
+A person begins to breathe exclusively with the chest, accompanied by shallow breathing and insufficient blood oxygen saturation.
+This, in turn, reduces the adaptive functions of the body and further exacerbates a person’s stress.
 Due to improper breathing, hypoxia of the body gradually increases with age, leading to the development of circulatory disorders, heart diseases, metabolic disorders, neurosis, obesity, depression, and many other pathological states and disorders.

-With the diaphragmatic type of breathing during inhalation, the diaphragm, which has the shape of a dome, becomes flat.
+With the diaphragmatic type of breathing during inhalation, the diaphragm, which has a dome shape, becomes flat.
 As a result, the volume of the thoracic cavity increases, and the volume of the abdominal cavity decreases.
 This creates negative pressure in the thoracic cavity and provides a deep breath.
 When you exhale, the diaphragm relaxes and takes its original position.
-The respiration rate is 5 to 8 respirations per minute and is associated with a return of normal respiratory sinus arrhythmia.
-As people slow their respiration rate, the tidal volume tends to go up and the minute volume tends to go down.
+The respiration rate ranges from 5 to 8 breaths per minute, corresponding to a return of typical respiratory sinus arrhythmia.
+As people slow their respiration rate, the tidal volume tends to go up, and the minute volume tends to go down.
 The tidal volume in diaphragmatic breathing ranges from 750 to 2000 ml of air per inhalation.
 The exhalation phase is longer than the inhalation phase.
 There are many theories regarding the physiologic mechanism of diaphragmatic breathing on pain and anxiety.

-Breathing in through the nose stimulates the vagus nerve endings resulting in a lowering of the sympathetic response and inhibiting the fight/flight response.
-Additionally, the air is warmed, filtered, and moisturized as it travels through the nose resulting in less irritation and turbulence in the airway.
-Hyperventilation is diminished because the nasal passages are small which inhibits over-breathing.
-Slow breathing results in mild increases in CO2 which causes slowing of the heart rate, dilation of peripheral vessels, stimulation of gastric secretions, depressed cortical activity, and mild somnolence, all characteristics associated with relaxation.
-The focusing of attention on slow diaphragmatic breathing results in cognitive diversion, which may diminish attention to negative thoughts and increase a sense of personal control.
+Breathing in through the nose stimulates the vagus nerve endings, lowering the sympathetic response and inhibiting the fight/flight response.
+Furthermore, as air travels through the nose, it warms, filters, and moisturizes, reducing irritation and turbulence in the airway.
+Additionally, the small size of the nasal passages helps diminish hyperventilation by inhibiting over-breathing.
+Slow breathing results in mild increases in CO2, which causes slowing heart rate, dilation of peripheral vessels, stimulation of gastric secretions, depressed cortical activity, and mild somnolence, all characteristics associated with relaxation.
+The focus on slow diaphragmatic breathing results in cognitive diversion, which may diminish attention to negative thoughts and increase a sense of personal control.

 What are the benefits of diaphragmatic breathing?

-Diaphragmatic breathing, providing optimal oxygen saturation of the body, also has a number of other positive effects on the body:
+Diaphragmatic breathing, providing optimal oxygen saturation of the body, also has several other positive effects on the body:

 • Stress resistance is developed,

-• Rapid fatigue disappears and exercises tolerance increases,
+• Rapid fatigue disappears, and exercise tolerance increases,

 • Concentration, memory, and mental activity improve,

-• The work of the lungs improves, they are cleaned, their volume increases, and shortness of breath disappears, which has a therapeutic effect on the pathological states and disorders of the respiratory system (asthma, respiratory allergies, etc.),
+• Lung function improves as they become cleansed, their volume increases, and shortness of breath disappears.
+This therapeutic effect positively impacts various pathological states and disorders of the respiratory system, such as asthma and respiratory allergies.

-• The function of the abdominal organs improves the gastrointestinal tract, pancreas, gall bladder, bile ducts, kidneys (constipation, pain, flatulence, irritable bowel syndrome, etc.),
+• The function of the abdominal organs improves the gastrointestinal tract, pancreas, gall bladder, bile ducts, and kidneys (e.g., constipation, pain, flatulence, irritable bowel syndrome, etc.).

-• Hormonal balance and metabolism normalize, providing maintaining of normal weight.
+• Hormonal balance and metabolism normalize, providing the maintenance of an average weight.

 Diaphragmatic breathing activates the parasympathetic nervous system, promoting relaxation, and is a very effective therapeutic tool for panic attacks, anxiety, problems falling asleep, logo-neurosis, asthma, etc.

-It is impossible to constantly observe the correct breathing technique.
-But if a person develops and consolidates the habit of the correct breathing technique, then it will remain for life.
+It is impossible to observe the correct breathing technique constantly.
+However, if a person develops and consolidates the habit of using the proper breathing technique, it will remain for life.

 Diaphragmatic Breathing Benefits